Tuned Compositional Feature Replays for Efficient Stream Learning: Methods

-CRUMB's performance benefits from targeted initialization and pretraining of its codebook matrix, especially in the class-instance setting.
-The values in the codebook matrix directly replace those in \enquote{natural} feature maps derived from images during training - accordingly, the matrix is initialized using a distribution designed to match that of natural feature maps from a pretrained network.
+CRUMB's performance benefits from targeted initialization and pretraining of its CNN and the memory blocks in its codebook matrix, especially in the class-instance setting.
+The values in the codebook matrix $B$ directly replace those in \enquote{natural} feature maps derived from images during training - accordingly, $B$ is initialized using a simple univariate distribution designed to match that of natural feature maps from a pretrained network.
+In early experiments, we tried initializing the codebook using k-means cluster centers from feature vectors of CIFAR100 images \cite{krizhevsky2009learning}, but this did not improve performance.

-Stream learning performance was substantially improved by pretraining CRUMB on ImageNet \cite{deng2009imagenet} classification with 1000 classes, as compared to applying CRUMB with naive memory blocks to a CNN pretrained on the same task.
-This allowed the memory blocks to learn useful representations of features from a diverse set of 1000 classes (see table~\ref{tab:network_analysis}).
+Stream learning performance was substantially improved by pretraining CRUMB on ImageNet \cite{deng2009imagenet} classification with 1000 classes, as compared to applying CRUMB to stream learning with a CNN pretrained by standard methods.
+Pretraining tunes the values in the memory blocks, and also regularizes the CNN in preparation for stream learning by training it to make predictions using lossy reconstructions of feature maps.